Faraar (2015 film): Plot

-Ekam, a young man from Punjab, India is just admitted by a university based in Los Angeles, United States and is about to fly to America as dreamed by most Punjabi.
+Ekam, a young man from Punjab, India has just been admitted to a university based in Los Angeles, United States and is about to fly to America as dreamed by most Punjabi.
 On the airplane, Ekam meets Jasmine, a US resident.

-When Ekam is crossing US border of entry at Los Angeles airport, he is stopped by border officers who are not denying his entry, but to arrest him.
-Police tells him that he resembles a criminal in Los Angeles responsible for the death of 3 civilians and 2 cops.
+When Ekam is crossing the US border of entry at Los Angeles airport, he is stopped by border officers who are not denying his entry, but want to arrest him.
+The police tells him that he resembles a criminal in Los Angeles responsible for the death of 3 civilians and 2 cops.
 The criminal is named Shinda and was believed to have died in a blast, until now.
 Police now believe Shinda did not die but is now entering the US with a new identity Ekam.
 Ekam now needs to prove he is not Shinda, but simply looks like him.
-Ekam knows no one in the US, so he calls Jasmine for help, who contacted a Punjabi lawyer for him—Karanvir Jatana.
+Ekam knows no one in the US, so he calls Jasmine for help, who contacts a Punjabi lawyer for him—Karanvir Jatana.

 After a brief investigation of Ekam's background, Jatana takes his case.
 He and Jasmine later visit Shinda's house to collect evidence for Ekam.
 They find a diary believed to belong to Sunny, Shinda's cousin and best friend, which tells them the story of Shinda and Sunny.

-Shinda was an illegal immigrant in the US who made living by participating in illegal fighting competition.
-Sunny once lost US$100,000 in gambling, 80,000 of which were borrowed from a famous mafia Frank, who threatened to kill Sunny if he cannot return the debt within two days.
+Shinda was an illegal immigrant in the US who made a living by participating in illegal fighting competition.
+Sunny once lost US$100,000 in gambling, 80,000 of which were borrowed from a famous mafia Frank, who threatened to kill Sunny if he could not pay the debt within two days.
 To repay debt for Sunny, Shinda had no choice but to make a deal with Kaptaan, another famous mafia who wanted Shinda to fight in a more brutal fighting competition—to beat the rival to death.